erdogant/distfit/README.md

 #  4 6 7 6 2 4 3 3 5 3 5 3 4 4 4 7 5 4 5 3 4 3 3 4 3 3 6 3 3 5 4 4 2 3 2 5 7
 #  5 4 8 3 4 3 5 4 3 5 5 2 5 6 7 4 5 5 5 4 4 3 4 5 6 2...]

+# Import distfit
+from distfit import distfit

+# Initialize for discrete distribution fitting
+dist = distfit(method='discrete')

+# Run distfit to and determine whether we can find the parameters from the data.
+dist.fit_transform(X)

 # [distfit] >fit..
 # [distfit] >transform..
 # [distfit] >Fit using binomial distribution..